aosabook/500lines/ocr/ocr.markdown

 Once we’ve decided on our input data format, what’s next?
-Since backpropagation is a supervised algorithm, it will need to be trained with labelled data, as mentioned in FIXME section 2.
+Since backpropagation is a supervised algorithm, it will need to be trained with labelled data, as mentioned in \aosasecref{sec.ocr.ai}.
 Thus, when passing the pixel positions as training input, we must also pass the associated digit.
 This means that we must find or gather a large data set of drawn digits and associated values.